philbertshea/tp/docs/team/xuxuezhou.md

   title: "Xuezhou Xu's Project Portfolio Page"
 ---

-### Project: AddressBook Level 3
+### Project: TAssist

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+TAssist is a desktop application used by CS2106 Teaching Assistants (TAs) for tracking their students in different tutorial and/or lab groups.
+It tracks students' essential information like names, numbers or telegram handles, matriculation numbers, school/faculty, and other relevant information.

 Given below are my contributions to the project.